UNDERSTANDING DIFFERENT BREAST CANCER TYPES

 Treatments for HER2+ breast cancer target and block the HER2 receptor.

 Some breast cancers do not have estrogen or progesterone receptors (ER- or PR-).
-They also do not have too much HER2 (HER2-).
+They also do not have too much of a protein called HER2 (HER2-).
 This is called triple-negative breast cancer (TNBC).

 Hormone therapy is typically not helpful in TNBC because the cancer cells do not have hormone receptors.
-Drugs that target HER2 are not helpful because the cancer cells have an insufficient number of HER2 receptors.
+Drugs that target HER2 are not helpful because the cancer cells do not have enough HER2 receptors.

 More about TNBC